 Each individual club is responsible for determining its membership requirements and policies.
 For information on joining a club, contact the club's contact person, as listed on the Contact information page.

 9. What is the time commitment?

 Practice times vary by club.
 Most practices are 2-3 times a week for about two hours per practice.
 Clubs determine the number of practices a member must attend.

 10. How do I start a Club Sport?

 University Recreation is always pleased to add more student activities to its repertoire.
 All Sport Clubs must first be a registered student organization.
-These requirements are set up by the Office of Student Life, and include, but are not limited to a list of club officers and a faculty advisor.
+These requirements are set up by the Office of Student Involvement, and include, but are not limited to a list of club officers and a faculty advisor.
 Those interested in forming a new sport club must adhere to the following guidelines:

-Document potential competitors, either through a governing league or clubs at nearby universities.
+- o Document potential competitors, either through a governing league or clubs at nearby universities.

 11. Where is the Sport Club office located?

 The Sport Club Office is located in the University Recreation Center.
 The office is the first door on the immediate right when you enter the Rec.